tizcoppoli/ms3-online-cookbook/README.md

 ### Testing User stories from User Experience (UX) Section

-- #### First Time Visitor Goals
+- #### Guest User Goals

-  - As a First Time Visitor, I want to learn how to play quickly.
+  - As a Guest User, I want to find easily the recipes.
-    1. Upon entering the site, users are asked to press the camera image in the title screen and read the instructions.
+    1. Upon entering the site, users can immediately wiew a few recipes in carousel, and click the callout button.
-    2. The game starts easily and become more challenging after the first level.
+    2. The home page provide a great variety of recipes divided by categories.

-  - As a First Time Visitor, I want to understand how long the game is.
+  - As a Guest User, I want to browse all recipes and use the search function.
-    1. In the instruction pane, it is clear that the game has six levels in total.
+    1. In the home page there are multiple links to the recipes page.
-    2. In the top part, there is an intuitive progress bar that indicates the current level.
+    2. In the navbar there is the link to visit the recipes page.
-    3. In the mobile version, the progress bar is replaced with a paragraph stating the current level and the total number of levels.
+    3. In the recipes page there is the search bar.

-  - As a First Time Visitor, I want to try to turn on the music.
+  - As a Guest User, I want to explore the recipe page, check the comments and how many likes the recipe has.
-    1. In the lower part, there is the audio button to toggle music on/off.
-    2. The user can switch the music on/off anytime during the game or on the title screen.
+    1. Each recipe has its own page.
+    2. In the recipe page there is the number of likes in the heading next to the recipe name.
+The comments are in a section below the recipe steps.

-- #### Returning Visitor Goals
+- #### Contributors Goals

-  - As a Returning Visitor, I want to improve my score.
+  - As a Contributor, I want to add likes and comments to the recipes.
-    1. When the user makes a mistake or beat level six the game is over and show the user his score from 0 to 100%.
+    1. A logged user can add/remove a like to a recipe with the same button in the recipe page.
-    2. The user can play again to make a better score.
+    2. A logged user can leave a comment on a recipe.
     3. If the score is less than 30%, the user will get a bronze cup, more than 30% is a silver cup, and 100% is a gold cup.

-  - As a Returning Visitor, I want to send my results via mail or send to friends to show them.
+  - As a Contributor, I want to upload my own recipes and share them with the community.
     1. At the end of the game, the user can insert an email address in a form to automatically send an email stating his result.
     2. The user can insert the proper email address to save his result or another to share with other people.

-  - As a Returning Visitor, I want to find community links.
+  - As a Contributor, I want to edit my recipes or delete them.
     1. At the bottom of the screen, there are the community links to visit the social pages easily.

-- #### Frequent User Goals

-  - As a Frequent User, I want to periodically test my memory.
+  - As a Contributor, I want to edit my preferences on my profile page, like email, user image.
     1. The user can test his memory periodically and see if there are improvements over time.

+  - As a Contributor, I want to find community links.
+    1. The user can test his memory periodically and see if there are improvements over time.

+- #### Customers Goals

-  - As a Frequent User, I want to be inspired by the setting and choose a location for my next trip.
+  - As a Customer, I want to find the purchase link for the recipe book.
+    1. The user can test his memory periodically and see if there are improvements over time.

+  - As a Customer, I want to find the email address to contact the staff.
     1. The game provides a variety of different pictures of real-world landmark.
     2. The user can be inspired by the different places and choose one of those for the next trip.

-  - As a Frequent User, I want to challenge friends to see who has a better visual memory.
+  - As a Customer, I want to subscribe to the newsletter to see the offers and new products.
     1. The user can share the website with friends to challenge from a distance and see who is better.
     2. The user can play with friends also with just one computer in the same place.
 There's no need to be in different places.